2011 land acquisition protests in Uttar Pradesh: Protests

-16–19 May

 Rahul Gandhi claimed that he had seen evidence that many farmers had been murdered and some women raped during the state reaction to the protests.
 He had seen a heap of ash in the village "with dead bodies inside".
 There were claims that the situation was now being exploited for political ends by the Congress Party, of which Gandhi and his extended family are prominent members, with elections being due to take place in the state.
 However, an investigation by the BBC could find nothing to support the allegations, although there was anger regarding the violent beatings and similar actions which had occurred.
 It was suggested that the numerous farmers who were missing had simply fled the village and not yet returned.
 Gandhi subsequently attempted to backtrack on his remarks, claiming that he had been misrepresented and then that he had based his comments on conversations with the villagers, but the BBC reporter maintained that he had in fact made the allegations as originally reported.
 The governing Bahujan Samaj Party subsequently announced that Gandhi's allegations were baseless.

-2012

-6 March

-Rahul Gandhi and his Indian National Congress party made land acquisition protests and farmer agitation as one of the 2012 Assembly Election issues in Bhatta village and Parsaul village.
-The party nominee, Dhirendra Singh, however was rejected by the electorate of both Bhatta and Parsaul.
-Instead, Vedram Bhati of the incumbent party BSP was elected back to the Uttar Pradesh Assembly elections of 2012.

-Crushed Dreams Documentary

-Many film makers used the Bhatta Parsaul incident in their movies, like Matru ki Bijali Ka Mandola and Ranjhna.
-Some local journalists who have been covered the Bhatta Parsaul farmer's protest and bloody fighting between farmers and police, also making a documentary on the issue of land acquisition and its implications on society.
-"Crushed Dreams" named documentary is produced by Pankaj Parashar, Chief Sub Editor Hindustan daily and directed by Pradeep Singh & Abhishek kumar a Journalist & Documentary Film maker.
-Documentary has been certified by Central Board of Film Certification, New Delhi on 30 August 2013 under V/U category.
-The documentary contains the interviews of widows of Bhatta Parsaul and Ghodi Bachheda villages, who were sought dead in police firing during protest against the land acquisition.
-Environment decay, Out of control pollution, Liquor abuse in youth generation, Over expanses in marriages and Critical conditions of landless families in region are the subjects of Crushed Dreams.

-Proposed new Land Acquisition Act

-Manmohan Singh, Prime minister of India, has promised to amend the old land acquisition bill and to introduce a new Land Acquisition and Rehabilitation Bill in the Monsoon parliamentary session of 2011.
-JD-U leader Sharad Yadav has demanded that the government stops land acquisition until parliament has enacted a new law, although it is unclear whether he was referring to the state government or that of India as a whole.
+Aftermath

+While the bill had been in development for years, the protests highlighted the deficiencies of the colonial Land Acquisition Act of 1894, and underlining the urgency to replace it with the Right to Fair Compensation and Transparency in Land Acquisition, Rehabilitation and Resettlement Act, 2013.

+In 2012, Allahabad High Court ordered increasing land compensation by 64%.
+The court rejected CBI enquiry for alleged rapes and asked state CID for investigation.
+In 2024, Supreme court upheld the compensation amount.
+In 2026, the Allahabad High Court dismissed the final set of petitions from farmers, ruling it was already settled in previous court decisions with fair compensation rewarded.
+The High court allowed the Yamuna Expressway Industrial Development Authority (YEIDA) to proceed with planned residential and industrial development on the disputed land.

+In popular culture

+This incident was briefly mentioned in the films Matru Ki Bijlee Ka Mandola and Raanjhanaa.
+The premise of Jolly LLB 3 was inspired by this incident.

+In 2013, a documentary named Crushed Dreams containing the interviews of widows of Bhatta, Parsaul and Ghodi Bachheda villages, who were shot dead in police firing during protest against the land acquisition was released.